 N° 74 : Le Palais du Fruit

 The freshest fruit and vegetables you’ll find anywhere plus some excellent dried fruit and nut mixes.
+It’s the perfect place to shop for picnics or a healthy snack.

 N° 78 : Au Rocher de Cancale